appfigures/leaf.js/README.md

 ## Getting started

 	npm instal leaf-af

 Run this javascript:

 	var string = require('leaf').parse('<div />', function (session) {
 		session.directive('div', '<p>It worked!</p>');
 	});
 	console.log(string);

+## How it works

+The

+### The public API

+- `leaf.parse` The main method of the library.
+Has the signature
+	- `parse(input, options)` where input is either an html string or file path.
+Also has other helpers:
+		- `parse.file(filePath, options)`
+		- `parse.string(markupString, options)`
+- `leaf.cheerio` A reference to the local cheerio library.
+- `leaf.modules` All global modules
+- `leaf.templates` A collection of utility methods for loading and compiling templates (uses underscore be default).
+- `leaf.utils` A collection of utility methods.
+Leaf uses these and thought you might find them helpful too.
+	- Of note, `leaf.utils._` points to leaf's copy of lodash.
+- `leaf.Cache` A constructor function for the cache class.
+Can be used to create a custom cache and persist it across different calls to `parse()`.
+- `leaf.errors` A collection of error objects that this library throws.
+- `leaf.ext` External

 ## Creating directives

 	parser.directive({